Phone Farm Software: What Actually Controls the Devices

 That changes the outcome because the operator is no longer stitching together five separate systems and hoping they fail gracefully.

 This is also why software choice overlaps with infrastructure choice.
 If the control layer depends on a fragile local hardware stack, the software ceiling arrives earlier.
-If it sits on managed remote infrastructure, the software can operate with more leverage.
+If it sits on managed remote infrastructure, the software can operate with more use.
 Teams evaluating browser-centric setups should also compare the tradeoffs in Best Antidetect Tools for Social Media in 2026.

 Automation: macros vs resilient control